nreid/vc_tutorials/Part1_qc_alignment.md

 - [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - along with a variety of utilities available on unix-like operating systems.

-Each step has an associated bash script tailored to the UConn CBC Xanadu cluster with appropriate headers for the [Slurm](https://slurm.schedmd.com/documentation.html) scheduler.
+Each major step has an associated bash script tailored to the UConn CBC Xanadu cluster with appropriate headers for the [Slurm](https://slurm.schedmd.com/documentation.html) job scheduler.
 The code can easily be modified to run interactively, or in other contexts.

 ## Contents